HKAGYEMA/MERA/README.md

    - S3 Bucket Policy**: Ensure that the S3 bucket is publicly accessible for the HTML file but secure the access to the backend API with proper authorization methods (e.g., API keys or Cognito).

 ---
+FUTURE CONSIDERATIONS
+### r53 and CloudFront (Optional for Better Performance)**
+   - CloudFront: If you plan to use a custom domain or improve performance by caching the HTML, you can configure CloudFront with your S3 bucket as the origin.
+   - Route 53: If you want to use a custom domain (e.g., `www.dynamicstring.com`), set up Route 53 to manage the domain and point it to your CloudFront distribution.

+---
 ### Final Checklist:
 - [ ] AWS account with necessary IAM permissions.
 - [ ] AWS CLI configured and working.